natriistorm/SemEval2024-boundary-detection/README.md

 # semeval2024-machine-generated-texts-detection

 This is a repository for SemEval204-Task8-subtaskC from DeepPavlov team.
+The repository with all information about competition: https://github.com/mbzuai-nlp/SemEval2024-task8.

 Our solution recieves best MAE score in accoradance with the leaderboard.

 Pipeline for Data Augmentation: